 While data validation is a critical step in any data workflow, it’s often skipped over.
 It may seem as if data validation is a step that slows down your pace of work, however, it is essential because it will help you create the best results possible.
 These days data validation can be a much quicker process than you might’ve thought.
 With data integration platforms that can incorporate and automate validation processes, validation can be treated as an essential ingredient to your workflow rather than an additional step.

-While verifying your data inputs and values is important, it is also necessary to validate the data data model itself.
-If your data model is not structured or built correctly, you will run into issues when trying to use your data files in various applications and software.
+While verifying data inputs and values is important, it is also necessary to validate the data data model itself.
+If the data model is not structured or built correctly, you will run into issues when trying to use data files in various applications and software.

-Both the structure and content of your data files will dictate what exactly you can do with your data.
-Using validation rules to cleanse your data before use helps to mitigate “garbage in = garbage out” scenarios.
-Ensuring the integrity of your data helps to ensure the legitimacy of your conclusions.
+Both the structure and content of data files will dictate what exactly you can do with data.
+Using validation rules to cleanse data before use helps to mitigate “garbage in = garbage out” scenarios.
+Ensuring the integrity of data helps to ensure the legitimacy of your conclusions.